Bodyline: Definition and etymology

 Bodyline is a tactic devised for and primarily used in the Ashes series between England and Australia in 1932–33.
 The tactic involved bowling at the leg stump or just outside it, but pitching the ball short so that, on bouncing, it reared up threateningly at the body of a batsman standing in an orthodox batting position.
 A ring of fielders ranged on the leg side would catch any defensive deflection from the bat.
 The batsman's options were to evade the ball through ducking or moving aside, allow the ball to strike his body, or attempt to play the ball with his bat.
 The last course carried additional risks, as defensive shots brought few runs and could carry far enough to be caught by fielders on the leg side, and pull and hook shots could be caught near the boundary of the field where two men were usually placed for such a shot.

-Bodyline bowling is intended to be intimidatory, and was primarily designed as an attempt to curb the unusually prolific scoring of Donald Bradman, although other Australian batsmen such as Bill Woodfull, Bill Ponsford, and Alan Kippax were also targeted.
+Bodyline bowling is intended to be intimidatory, and it was primarily designed as an attempt to curb the unusually prolific scoring of Don Bradman, although other Australian batsmen such as Bill Woodfull, Bill Ponsford, and Alan Kippax were also targeted.

 Several terms were used to describe this style of bowling before the name 'bodyline' was used.
 Among the first to use it was the writer and former Australian Test cricketer Jack Worrall in the match between the English team and an Australian XI.
 When 'bodyline' was first used in full, he referred to "half-pitched slingers on the body line" and first used it in print after the first Test.
 Other writers used a similar phrase around this time, but the first use of 'bodyline' in print seems to have been by the journalist Hugh Buggy in the Melbourne Herald, in his report on the first day's play of the first Test.